RicoJia/Fun_Projects/RJJE_Arm/development_notes.md

         - YOLO v5 docker, being able to run
         - get images -> yolo, test

-## TODO List
-1. DL Questions
-    1. Structure of YOLO
-    2. Other smaller alternative?
-This is what we want
-    3. Training visualization: tensorboard?
-        - how to label them?
-2. VoiceBox
-3. Use pyrealsense instead of launching the node itself
-4. protobuf - nanopb messaging system b/w arduino & laptop
-5. STM 32.
-    1. Run ros on it. with an added topic for teaching mode
-    2. Add
-6. Zero gravity?

 ## Log
 1. going back to ros:
     - publisher joint_msg